 3. Contribution to delta subsidence and rising sea level in Bangladesh and India

-Water released below Farakka barrage has significantly les silt load as about 328 MT silt gets deposited at Farakka.
+Water released below Farakka barrage has significantly less silt load as about 328 MT silt gets deposited at Farakka.
 This water has a higher eroding capacity and erodes downstream riverbed.
 But there is an additional problem: World Heritage site of Sunderbans at the mouth of the Ganga-Brahmaputra-Meghna delta, shared between India and Bangladesh is witnessing possibly the first and highest numbers of Climate Change refugees in the world due to Ingressing Sea which is eating away at smaller islands and the delta.
 Part reason for this delta subsidence is sea level rise due to global warming and related changes, but the driving reason for encroaching seas is not only sea level rise, but the sinking river delta due to trapping sediment in the upstream dams and barrages like Farakka.
 The role of river sediments in building deltas is crucial.
 Ganga-Brahmaputra-Meghana Delta is subsiding rapidly and is categorized as a ‘Delta in Peril’ by experts like Syvitski et al, due to reduction in sediments reaching the delta and compaction of delta, furthering sea level rise.
 According to recent studies, the rate of relative sea level rise per year in the Ganga Brahmaputra delta is in the range of 8-18 mm per year, one the highest in the world.
 The related sediment reduction has been a whopping 30% in the twentieth century.
+(SANDRPs report on Delta Subsidence and Effective Sea Level Rise due to sediment trapping by dams: http://sandrp.wordpress.com/2014/05/07/sinking-and-shrinking-deltas-major-role-of-dams-in-abetting-delta-subsidence-and-effective-sea-level-rise/)

 Farakka Barrage has been highlighted as one of the causes for this blocking of sediments at an important juncture.
 Any role played by Farakka in delta subsidence of GBM Delta has a massive impact on millions of people residing in this delta.
 According to Prof. Md.
 Khallequzamman (Pers Comm.), the amount of sediment influx flowing into Bangladesh from upper reaches in India has dropped from 2 billion tons per year in the 1960s to less than 1 billion tons per year in recent years, which is not enough to keep pace with rising sea.[ix]